 All in all, their journey continues with memory care in the picture.
 Helen is still blessed with a loving husband, and Bob is blessed to be in a safe and nurturing environment, bringing peace of mind to his wife, Helen and their family.

-If you would like more information or a tour of St. Leonard Memory Care, please call Nikki at 937-439-7118.
+If you would like more information or a tour of any of CHI Living Communities' Memory Care Units, please click here to find a location.